ainumaisarah/webapp/README.md

 ## Challenges/Difficulties in Developing the System
 1. Making sure the data from the website page is passed on to the database
+2. XAMPP and MySQL frequently switching ports, causing difficulties in accessing the localhost.

 ## References
 1. Bukit Bintang Accommodation | JW Marriott Hotel Kuala Lumpur. (n.d.).
 Marriott Bonvoy. https://www.marriott.com/en-us/hotels/kuldt-jw-marriott-hotel-kuala-lumpur/rooms/